hatecomputers/hatecomputers/README.md

 # 👋 Hello, friend

-I go by @hatecomputers, a security enthusiast and a privacy advocate.
+I go by @hatecomputers: a security enthusiast and a privacy advocate.
+Everything else that might seem relevant about me, probably isn't.

 <!---
 hatecomputers/hatecomputers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.